 Only use one organizer per item category.
 In other words, don’t put socks in the hanging organizer next to the blow dryer.

-Instead, use one organizer for beauty products, another one for clothing accessories, and so on.
+Instead, use one organizer for beauty products, one for clothing accessories, another hanging organizer for gift wrapping supplies and so on.

-When you use the hanging organizers correctly, you will be amazed as how much more room you discover your closet has.
+When you use the hanging organizers correctly, you will be amazed at how much more room you discover your closet has.

 How to Organize a Small Closet